 There’s something magical about seeing the Earth from above, and Earthlapse offers some stunning time-lapse photography.
 There are 18 carefully mastered views from the ISS to choose from, and you can muck about with speed, colour filters and the soundtrack as you gawk at our little blue planet zooming through space.

-FireCore’s gone all-in with Apple TV, releasing its latest Infuse update for Apple’s black box months before iOS.
-Whether you grab the free or paid version, you’ll be able to stream video from network storage, re-encoded on-the-fly.
-Artwork, catalogue sorting and metadata is all automatic, making for a gorgeous browsing experience.
+If your digital video collection is mostly knocking around hard drives or dotted about various cloud services, Infuse can deal with all that.
+Whether you grab the free or paid version, you’ll be able to stream to your Apple TV, re-encoding files on-the-fly as necessary.
+Artwork, catalogue sorting and metadata is all automatic, too, making for a gorgeous browsing experience.
 Pro users also get trakt.tv support, syncing progress across devices.

 iTunes Movie Trailers (£free, universal)